ishaqmusaq/alx-system_engineering-devops/README.md

-set permissions to the file hello set permissions to the files
+set the mode of the file hello